Send the link below via email or IMCopy

 we are requesting $20 for our trips.
 Cash or checks to BCE.
 All children will go on trips no matter what.

 If you are driving, turn in paperwork to me: driver's license, Insurance Policy Declaration Page, Vehicle Information form and confidentiality form. fax-338-6118.
-Complete Volunteer clearance as well.
+Complete Volunteer clearance procedures as well.
 Thanks.

 Park off campus when driving on a field trip.